TacoHorse/Solar-System-Quiz-App/README.md

-# Solar-System-Quiz-App
+# Solar System Quiz App
-This app was developed for the Bloc/Thinkful Web Developer Track course to practice jQuery Created by Sean Cowan
+### This app was developed for the Bloc/Thinkful Web Developer Track course to practice jQuery
+### Created by Sean Cowan

-The app is a simple quiz application asking basic questions about the solar system.
+**The app is a simple quiz application asking basic questions about the solar system.**

-Concepts Covered:
+# Concepts Covered
--Research and Project Planning
+⋅⋅*Research and Project Planning
--Prototyping and Wireframing
+⋅⋅*Prototyping and Wireframing
--Pseudocode and Project Flow
+⋅⋅*Pseudocode and Project Flow
--Semantic, accesible HTML and CSS
+⋅⋅*Semantic, accesible HTML and CSS
--Responsive layout design
+⋅⋅*Responsive layout design
--Interactive Web Applications using jQuery
+⋅⋅*Interactive Web Applications using jQuery

-Project Scope Analysis
+# Project Scope Analysis
-Quiz App Project - Our Solar System
+### Quiz App Project - Our Solar System

 This document is intended to be the primary planning and development repository for the Quiz App Project of Sean Cowan for the Bloc/Thinkful Web Developer Track program.
 It will outline the scope of the project, the questions that will be asked, sources for the questions, and the visual concept for the application.
 As the purpose of this application is to practice fundamental skills in jQuery and interactive web application development a single high quality source will be used for all questions.
 This is to facilitate a faster dev process for the app.
 The source to be used will be NASA's official website. https://solarsystem.nasa.gov/planets/overview/

-Question Concept
+## Question Concept
-The questions to be asked will be about the planets in our solar system, asking basic trivia type questions regarding their size, day length, distance from the Sun or Earth, and other similar information.
+>The questions to be asked will be about the planets in our solar system, asking basic trivia type questions regarding their size, day length, distance from the Sun or Earth, and other similar information.
 Extremely technical questions will be avoided and they will be constrained to simple knowledge questions.
 There will be two questions for each planet.
 Users will not be disqualified for any number of wrong answers and will always be able to finish, restart, or stop the quiz at any time.

-Visual Concept
+## Visual Concept

 Users will take a 'journey through the Solar System'.